How Beacon Works

 How often is the Beacon updated?

-Beacon scores are recalculated from orderbook depth when data is refreshed.
-Orderbook data is cached briefly to balance freshness with API limits.
+Beacon scores are recalculated when data is refreshed.
+Orderbook data is cached briefly, and holder data is cached slightly longer to balance freshness with API limits.

 What do the Beacon signal levels mean?